cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 }
 ```

-* And on the Javascript side we can subscribe to this event
+On the Javascript side we can then subscribe to this event:

 ```javascript
 const eventEmitter = new NativeEventEmitter(eventEmitterModule);